 I am well-aware (1) that undergraduate seniors have extremely busy fall semesters and (2) that graduate school often includes "crunch-time" that is not conveniently scheduled around coursework.
 Reasonable accommodations on homework and projects will be made for professional commitments (conference attendance, taking the GRE, grad school visits, etc.) and, potentially, to minimize conflicts among senior year courses.
-However, I do not have an efficient means to make myself aware of all student conflicts and commitments.
+While there is some coordination (exchange of planned deadlines) among senior-year NE instructors, I do not have an efficient means to make myself aware of all student conflicts and commitments, especially if COVID issues or tropical weather alters the schedule of the semester.
 Therefore, it is up to you to make me aware of issues, for which some accommodations/extensions/flexibility may be offered.
 The more notice you provide, the more likely a favorable outcome becomes.